yhernandez55/yhernandez55/README.md

 I'm Yanelly Hernandez, I am a Data Scientist in North California.

 ## About me:
-I’m passionate about leveraging data to drive informed decisions and develop innovative solutions.
-With a Bachelor's degree in Applied Mathematical Sciences, my academic journey has shown me the strong connection between mathematics and real-world applications.
-My fascination with data analytics grew during my undergraduate studies, where I explored courses in statistical methods, probability, numerical methods, and computational techniques.
+I am passionate about leveraging data to drive informed decisions and develop innovative solutions.
+With a Bachelor's degree in Applied Mathematical Sciences, my academic journey has highlighted the strong connection between mathematics and real-world applications.
+My fascination with data analytics began during my undergraduate studies, where I delved into courses on statistical methods, probability, numerical methods, and computational techniques.
+Additionally, I hold a Data Science Professional Certificate issued by LearningFuze, which has further deepened my passion for data analytics and data science.

-One of the highlights of my academic experience was using mathematics to model real-world problems across various domains.
-Additionally, I completed Coursera's Google Data Analytics course, which further fueled my passion for analytics.
-Through that course, I honed my skills in manipulating large datasets, identifying patterns, and extracting meaningful insights.

-I am expanding my expertise by completing a Data Science Professional Certificate at LearningFuze, which I will finish in October 2024.
-This program has deepened my passion for data analytics and data science.
 I am eager to apply this knowledge to solve complex problems and contribute to impactful projects.
+A highlight of my academic experience was using mathematics to model real-world problems across various domains.

 ## 🛠️ Technologies & Tools